armpitMFG/OSSM-Parts/Toy Mounts/OSSM Tie Down And Suction Plate 110mm/README.md

 ## Assembly

-1. Tie an "ininity" knot at all four ends of the latex tubing
+1. Tie an "infinity" knot at all four ends of the latex tubing
 2. Route tubing through holes and around toy to secure to base

     ![](Images/Photos/Assembly1.jpg)